Surely you have been told the age-old “you can’t grow a beard faster, it’s all in the genetics” thing.

 This includes most of the beard growth supplements as well, even though there is a handful of compounds that could enhance your facial hair growth.

-Out of all the possible supplements you could use to try and stimulate new facial hair growth on a beardless face, the most promising and our top recommendation would be the L-carnitine L-tartrate (LCLT) powder like this one.
+Out of all the possible supplements you could use to try and stimulate new facial hair growth on a beardless face, the most promising and our top recommendation would be the L-carnitine L-tartrate (LCLT) powder.

 There are two big mechanisms on how it can help your beard follicles in sprouting new, thicker beard hairs.